microsoft/WinObjC/README.md

 # Welcome to the Windows Bridge for iOS Project
 The Windows Bridge for iOS (also referred to as WinObjC) is a Microsoft open-source project that provides an Objective-C development environment for Visual Studio and support for iOS APIs.
-The bridge allows you to create Universal Windows Platform (UWP) apps that will run on many Windows devices by re-using your Objective-C code and iOS APIs alongside Windows 10 features like Cortana and Live Tiles.
+The bridge allows you to create Universal Windows Platform (UWP) apps that will run on many Windows devices by re-using your Objective-C code and iOS APIs alongside Windows 10 features like Cortana and Windows Notifications.

 ## Download and Installation
-To use the bridge, you'll need:
+To use the bridge you'll need:
-- The latest pre-built Windows Bridge for iOS SDK, that you can download [here](https://aka.ms/winobjc_latest) (click on the **winobjc.zip** file under *Downloads* to start the download and extract it to the local directory of your choice when complete).
+- The latest pre-built Windows Bridge for iOS SDK, that you can download [here](https://aka.ms/winobjc_latest).
+Click on the **winobjc.zip** file under *Downloads* to start the download and extract it to the local directory of your choice when complete.
-- **Windows 10**, build 10586 or higher (validate your version number [here](http://windows.microsoft.com/en-US/windows/which-operating-system)).
+- **Windows 10**, build 10586 or higher.
+Validate your version number [here](http://windows.microsoft.com/en-US/windows/which-operating-system).
 - **Visual Studio 2015 Update 3** with Windows developer tools.
 Visual Studio 2015 Community is available for free [here](https://dev.windows.com/downloads).
 Select (at least) the following components during installation:
    1. Programming Languages -> Visual C++
    2. Universal Windows App Development Tools (all)